- You must arrive in Florence on the arrival date indicated on the Key Dates page.

 Health and Safety Services

 We have an agreement with a private hospital in Florence and visits with the general practitioner are free of charge.
-We also have a psychiatrist on retainer.
+We also have a psychiatrist and psychologist on retainer.
 Members of the staff are reachable on the Program's mobile phone 24 hours, 7 days a week and are available to assist students in the event of an emergency.

 In order to become more easily integrated in Florentine life and to meet Italians, it is critical that you get involved in an extracurricular activity.
 For example, past students have found that participating in the "Friends a Firenze"program and getting involved in public service, sports, or music are truly the best ways to meet locals.